pingcap/docs/tidb-cloud/connect-to-tidb-cluster.md

 To connect to your TiDB cluster via private endpoint, perform the following steps:

-1. On the TiDB Cloud console, navigate to the **Active Clusters** page and click the name of your newly created cluster.
+1. In the TiDB Cloud console, navigate to the **Clusters** page.
-2. Click **Connect**.
-A dialog box for connection settings is displayed.
+2. Locate your cluster, and click **Connect** in the upper-right corner of the cluster area.
+A connection dialog box is displayed.
 3. Select the **Private Endpoint** tab.
 4. Set up a private endpoint.
 See [Set Up Private Endpoint Connections](/tidb-cloud/set-up-private-endpoint-connections.md#set-up-private-endpoint-with-aws).